atxit/tetration_flow/README.md

 Propose: Takes an .json file generated from Tetration (created from ADM, filtering on a target IP) and presents the file information in more readable format (excel).
-Tetration generated a JSON file which displayed data flows communicating with IP address 172.17.69.34 (target_svr.lab.local).
+Tetration was responsible for generating the original request, the output format is JSON file which displays data flows communicating with the target IP address of 172.17.69.34 (target_svr.lab.local).
 In this scenario, 172.17.69.34 (target_svr.lab.local) has been identified as a potential candidate for cloud migration.

     Because of this, we need to understand: